 It's really not a question of one or the other.
-I like both.
-(To see the pros and cons of each click here.)
+There are pros and cons for each.
 Just know that an inexpensive kitchen blender doesn't work.
 Carrots, beets or other hard veggies become a gritty mess.
 On the other hand, your kitchen blender is very useful for adding avocados and bananas which clog non-commercial juice machines.
 Unlike a blender, a juicing machine removes most of the pulp from fruits and vegetables.
 For smoothies (which create a smooth drink out of everything - skin, seeds, and all), again, an inexpensive kitchen blender will not do.
-For smoothies you want a high speed blender with at least 10,000 RPMs.
+For smoothies, you want a high-speed blender with at least 10,000 RPMs.
 Smoothie and juice appliances are available at kitchen stores, Bed, Bath & Beyond, Costco, and online.
 By the way, Bed, Bath & Beyond has free shipping.

 Type of Machine

 Centrifugal juicing machines grind produce and then strain the juice by spinning it using high RPMs–10,000 or more revolutions per minute.
 High RPMs add oxygen which destroys many nutrients, especially enzymes.
 These machines are also noisy and do not juice greens very well.
 New “slow” juicers have a very low RPM - as little as 45 - creating far less oxygenation and nutrient loss.
 Slow juicers also do a great job with vegetable greens of any kind which, though bitter-tasting, should be included in all your recipes because they are so full of nutrients.
 A small amount can be added to any juice or smoothie recipe without tasting bad at all!